 We take your privacy seriously, and we never sell any data pertaining to users of our systems.
 Any personal data collected is used solely to enhance your experience in using our website and offer you relevant information.

 When it comes to your rights as a consumer, we want to make sure you have everything you need to make informed decisions.
 You have the right to:

 - Know how your personal information is used;

 - Access, request and receive the personal information we have collected in a portable manner;

 - Object to having your data sold or shared;

 - Request that we delete your personal data.

-Soon you’ll be able to make requests about your privacy rights.
-In the interim, please CONTACT US to get in touch with a TOMRA data privacy representative.
+If you have any questions, please CONTACT US to get in touch with a TOMRA data privacy representative.

 TOMRA PRIVACY STATEMENT